paulhibbing/AGread/cran-comments.md

 ## Resubmission:
 This update is in response to the archiving of 'binaryLogic', a previous dependency.
-The dependency has been removed and the package adapted to allow continued usage of portions that do not rely on binaryLogic.
+The dependency has been circumvented, and additional minor enhancements have been made throughout the package.

 ## Test environments
 * local Windows 10 install, R 4.0.5